-A shrieking cry sprang from the open doorway of the tiny weather-blown cottage.
+The shrieking cry sprang from the doorway of the weather-blown cottage.

-Grace smoothed a loose strand of honey-blond hair back beneath a fold of her white linen cap.
-She dusted her hands off on her apron and grabbed the handle of the twisted wicker basket beside her.
-Tucking in the small vegetables she had dug up from their little garden, Grace turned and hurried back towards the house.
+Grace smoothed a strand of honey-blond hair back beneath her starched cap.
+She brushed her hands on her apron and grabbed the twisted basket beside her.
+Tucking in the vegetables she had dug up from their little garden, Grace hurried back towards the house.

 "Yes mother?"
 Grace said breathlessly as she entered the dark kitchen where her mother stood, bent over the cookfire.
 The older woman looked up at her daughter's approach.

 "Grace, I need a basket of blackberries this instant," she took the one Grace held and replaced it with an empty one.
 "If I am to finish this pie in time for our guests this evening, I need those berries now."
 She looked into her eldest daughter's face.
 "Why do you tarry?
 Make haste, child!" she cried.
 Grace jumped and nodded quickly before fleeing out the door.